AuntyProgrammer/AuntyProgrammer/README.md

 - 👋 Hi, I’m Sanghamitra
 - 👀 I’m interested in Datascience
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Machine Learning
 - 💞️ I’m looking to collaborate on any Data Science Project
 - 📫 How to reach me : sanghamitra.matta@gmail.com